Why I Was Threatened With Legal Action After Reblogging On WordPress – A True Story And Guest Post by Deborah Jay @DeborahJay2

 If you should be unfortunate enough to have this happen to you, the most important things are:

-1. Don’t ignore it – that has the potential to be very expensive.
+1. Don’t ignore it – it has the potential to be very expensive.

 2. Don’t pay up straight away – always investigate your options.